 Your first job will probably not be as you would have expected (generally speaking).
 At that age, you probably have a limited understanding of you would LIKE to do, and what you CAN do.
 There are, however, some signs that can tell you if a certain type of work is for you.
-For the profession of Public Relations, for example, there are a few inherent qualities that some of the happiest Public Relations professionals possess, some of which we’re synthesising here.
+For the profession of Public Relations, for example, there are a few qualities that some of the happiest Public Relations professionals possess:

 Writing is a big part of the work of Public Relations professionals, and being passionate about it beforehand gives you an added edge.
 Whether its writing professionally or maintaining a personal blog/journal, if you’ve had a habit of articulating ideas and opinions, you’re in good stead to be in PR.